rimutaka/posts/anatomy-of-failed-validation/readme.md

 ![weak link](weak-link.png)

 My weakest link was in "*Channels*".
-I would not be able to reach such a diverse and dispersed audience without relying on channel partners.
+I would not be able to reach such a diverse and dispersed audience like bloggers and technical writers without relying on channel partners.

 I set myself a deadline of 1 week to acquire at least one channel partner to help me reach my target audience.
 10 days later I only had 2 "maybe".

 ## To build or not to build

-> Unless the validation comes back overwhelmingly positive and you see a strong upside in investing your time and effort into the product, step back for a moment.
-Let the emotions to cool down.
+> Unless the validation comes back overwhelmingly positive and you see strong upside in investing your time and effort into the product, step back for a moment.
+Let the emotions cool down.
 Think of the [opportunity cost](https://seths.blog/2019/01/opportunity-costs-just-went-up/) and [ignore the effort you put into your idea](https://freakonomics.com/2014/01/21/meditating-on-those-sunk-costs/).

 My validation didn't return a clear winner.
-It could be because the idea is bad or because I didn't execute it well or both.
+It could be because the idea is bad or because I didn't execute it well, or both.
 I may still go ahead with [Feedback Farm](https://feedback.farm) as a side project and make a browser plugin for easy proofreading of blog posts, but that would be just to "*scratch my own itch*".

 ![feedbak-farm](ff-finish.png)